BrandonDusseau/minesweeper-classic/README.md

 sounds.
 You can [download them from my website](http://www.brandonjd.net/minesweeper/minesweeper_assets_ms.zip) as well, if you wish.

+## Building the project ##

+This project uses [Compass](http://compass-style.org/) and minified JavaScript.
+To build it, use your favorite minifier on js/*.js and run `compass compile` from the root of the project.

+## License ##

 This project is licensed under the MIT License.
+See the LICENSE file for details.